-[00:16:09] H. W. Brands: And in doing this, he begins to realize sort of the depth of suspicion of this new central government.
-And as he watches Hamilton develop these very strong programs of federal authority assumption of debt, the creation of a national bank, various other things that are gonna centralize control, then Madison starts to think, "Well, I don't know, maybe we went too far.
-Or at least maybe I don't wanna go as far as Hamilton wants to go with this."
-And so Madison basically shifts sides.
-He was an arch Federalist, but then he becomes, eventually, Jefferson's principal lieutenant in the anti-Federalist Republican Party in the, the 1790s.
-And, it's all about the issues that emerge with the new government, but it betrays this underlying philosophy, if you are comfortable with a strong central government, you're likely to be a Federalist.
+[00:16:09.1] H.W.
+Brands: So he does.
+And the Bill of Rights is added to the Constitution for his 10 Amendments.
+And in doing this, he begins to realize the depth of suspicion of this new central government.
+And as he watches Hamilton develop these very strong programs of federal authority, assumption of debt, the creation of a national bank, various other things that are gonna centralize control, then Madison starts to think, well, I don't know, maybe we went too far or at least maybe I don't wanna go as far as Hamilton wants to go with this.
+And so Madison basically shift sides.
+He was an arch federalist, but then he eventually becomes Jefferson's principal lieutenant in the anti-Federalists Republican Party in the 1790s.

-[00:17:07] H. W. Brands: Now, there are various things that will feed into why you are comfortable with a strong central government.
+[00:17:01.4] H.W.
+Brands: And this is, it's all about the issues that emerge with the new government, but it's still, it betrays this underlying philosophy.
+If you are comfortable with a strong central government, you're likely to be a federalist.
+Now, there are various things that will feed into why you are comfortable with a strong central government.
 And if you are less comfortable with that, and if you are more comfortable keeping, as Carol said, keeping power close to home with those elected officials that you can keep your eye on, then you're gonna lean toward the Republicans.

-[00:17:25] Jeffrey Rosen: So interesting.
-Carol, amplify and help us understand that crucial period around 1790, as Bill said, the debate over the National Bank, over the assumption of state debt, and the report on public credit is one where briefly Madison and Jefferson make a deal with Hamilton in the famous room where it happened, to relocate the capital to the Potomac in exchange for assumption of the debt.
-But soon after that, open partisan warfare breaks open, there are partisan newspapers that each of them start up, Madison changes minds and start defending parties.
-So, help us understand that period and, and what role Madison's shift had in the rise of political parties.
+[00:17:29.3] Jeffery Rosen: So interesting.
+Carol, please do amplify and help us understand that crucial period around 1790, as Bill said, the debate over the National Bank over the assumption of state debt.
+And the report on public credit is one where briefly, Madison and Jefferson make a deal with Hamilton in the famous room where it happened to relocate the capital to the Potomac in exchange for assumption of the debt.
+But soon after that open partisan warfare breaks open, there are partisan newspapers that each of them start up Madison changes minds and start defending parties.
+So help us understand that period and what role Madison shift had in the rise of political parties.